-War-Toys is a photo essay by Brian McCarty that uniquely explores the perspectives of children living in war zones using principles of play and art therapy.
+War-Toys is a photo series by Brian McCarty that uniquely explores the perspectives of children living in war zones using principles of play and art therapy.
 Girls and boys who have been affected by conflict become art directors for McCarty's narrative photographs of locally available toys, placed and posed against war-torn locations to recreate witnessed events and shared fears.

 This first volume of War-Toys chronicles McCarty's collaborations over the course of two years with children in Israel, the West Bank, and Gaza Strip.
 Working with humanitarian organizations including the United Nations Relief and Works Agency and the Israel Trauma Coalition, McCarty gathered children’s firsthand accounts in classrooms, community centers, clinical settings, and even bomb shelters.